kulshekhar/ts-jest/docs/tech/process/index.md

 ---
 title: Jest flow
 ---
+*These are internal technical documents.
+If you're not a contributor to `ts-jest`, but simply trying to use the library you'll find nothing of value here*

 ## Jest process

-*These are internal technical documents.
-If you're not a contributor to ts-jest, but simply trying to use the library you'll find nothing of value here*

 {% plantuml %}